Your Biggest Acne Questions: Answered

 These clusters of pus-filled bumps on the shoulders, back, and chest look like your other breakouts, but don’t respond to your go-to treatments and feel itchy.
 Fungal acne is caused by an overgrowth of yeast that infects hair follicles—not showering right after a sweaty workout, wearing tight-fitting clothing, and taking antibiotics (since these meds kill bacteria that otherwise keep yeast growth in check) can trigger it.
 “Fungal acne can be difficult to decipher from typical acne”, Samolitis warns, and may require oral medication prescribed by your dermatologist.

 Should you only use drying treatments on breakouts?

-For inflammatory pimples (those deep, underground spots, such as cystic acne, that haven’t quite reached the surface) switch to a spot treatment that focuses on swelling and inflammation, such as our Nix It Complexion Solution.
-Because this type of acne is beneath the surface, using a drying spot treatment will simply dry out the top layer of your skin, whereas Nix It uses non-drying ingredients to treat pimples underneath.
+For inflammatory pimples (those deep, underground spots, such as cystic acne, that haven’t quite reached the surface) switch to a spot treatment that focuses on inflammation.
+A cold compress can help bring down the swelling and redness, too.

 Can my birth control and/or PCOS be causing my breakouts?